 1) Précis and critical discussion of assigned readings from the textbooks Each student will complete two of these (2 @ 15%).

-30% (Due: January 20- February 17 th) Each student will be assigned selections of chapters from two of the textbooks or rematerial. lated Each student will present material from or related to Cresswell and then from Moxn or Osiek. es, Oakes The 15% will be divided between a written précis (10%) and an oral presentation of material in class (5%). the Précis (6-8 pages, double-spaced, bibliographical format: Chicago or SBL) The oral presentation will form the basis of class discussion of the material; therefore presentation should be in a format that solicits participation from the other class means Suggestions and more detailed instructions will be provided on the first day of class nbers.
-2) Seminar Participation 15% Each student is encouraged to participate with thoughtful and reflective comments a questions. nd/or 2) Research Paper a) Abstract and Annotated Bibliography 15% Minimum: One primary source, 6 journal articles, 4 books Due: Friday March 2, 2012 b) Presentation of Research 15% Due: Fridays, March 9-30 2012 b) Research Paper Minimum: 10- 12 pages, double-spaced, bibliographical format: MLA, Chicago or SBL 25%
+(Due: January 16th- February 27th)

+- Each student will be assigned selections of chapters from two of the textbooks or related material. - Each student will present material from or related to Cresswell and then from Moxnes, MacMullen, or Osiek. - The 15% will be divided between a written précis (10%) and an oral presentation of the material in class (5%). - Précis (6-8 pages, double-spaced, bibliographical format: Chicago or SBL) - The oral presentation will form the basis of class discussion of the material; therefore, the oral presentation should be in a format that solicits participation from the other class members. - Suggestions and more detailed instructions will be provided on the first day of class.

+2) Seminar Participation

+Each student is encouraged to participate with thoughtful and reflective comments and/or questions.

+2) Research Paper

+a) Abstract and Annotated Bibliography

+Minimum: One primary source, 6 journal articles, 4 books